seancarmody/ngramr/README.md

 ### R package to query the Google Ngram Viewer

-*The package has been updated to deal with the change to Google's website*
+*The package has been updated to deal with the change to Google's website.*

+Note: with the switch to using `RCurl` to access SSL pages, `ngramr` will generally no longer work behind a proxy.

 The [Google Books Ngram Viewer](http://books.google.com/ngrams) allows you to enter a list of phrases and then displays a graph showing how often the phrases have occurred in a large corpus of books (e.g., "British English", "English Fiction", "French") over time.
 The current corpus collected in 2012 contains almost [half a trillion](http://languagelog.ldc.upenn.edu/nll/?p=4258) words for English alone.